blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 ## Zooming

-Zooming is still a very experimental feature and may use significantly more CPU when tracking objects than panning/tilting only.
+Zooming is a very experimental feature and may use significantly more CPU when tracking objects than panning/tilting only.

 Absolute zooming makes zoom movements separate from pan/tilt movements.
 Most PTZ cameras will support absolute zooming.
 Absolute zooming was developed to be very conservative to work best with a variety of cameras and scenes.
 Absolute zooming usually will not occur until an object has stopped moving or is moving very slowly.